Exchange programme at a university or university college

 Your Norwegian educational institution reports to Lånekassen

 If you are participating in an exchange programme from a Norwegian educational institution, we will receive the information that you have passed your studies directly from that institution.
-You will therefore not have to submit anything to us.
+You will therefore not have to submit anything to us in order for your loan to be converted.

-If you have participated in an exchange programme from a foreign educational institution, you will have to document your results yourself, but you do not need to submit examination results before you have completed your degree.
+If you have participated in an exchange programme from a foreign educational institution, you will have to document your results yourself for your loan to be converted.
+You do not need to submit examination results before you have completed your degree.

 Read more about the general rules for conversion.